Vic Shihang Li

 Fun

-In my spare time, I enjoy taking pictures, snowboarding, mildly spirited backroad driving, and a healthy dose of metaprogramming :)
+I enjoy taking pictures, snowboarding, road trips, and a healthy dose of metaprogramming :)